Overview and Description

 Combined | Homeopathy, Ayurvedic medicine, Chinese medicine, acupuncture (component of Chinese medicine), naturopathy, functional medicine, traditional healers | May include a component of nutritional, psychological, and physical aspects of CHA to diagnose and treat patients holistically |

 Physical medicine and rehabilitation (PM&R) providers care for a significant number of conditions for which people seek complementary and integrative health (CIH) treatments.
 Complementary and integrative health (CIH) treatments are a wide array of non-conventional health care practices, systems, tools, and resources.
 Complementary medicine involves the use of non-conventional techniques or treatments in conjunction with conventional medicine.
-Alternative medicine is used in place of conventional medicine1.Integrative medicine is a combination of conventional medicine with complementary and/or alternative medicine.
-Given the interdisciplinary nature in which PM&R physicians train and practice, and the leading role they have taken in managing back, neck, and joint pain, they should embrace complementary health modalities and become leaders in this area.

 Complementary health approaches and western medical treatments differ dramatically in the environment in which care is delivered.
 While western medical settings are almost sterile, complementary health approaches include surroundings that are comfortable and relaxing, encouraging patients to participate fully in their sessions.
 The atmosphere may be established by providing a temperate climate, using dim lighting, soft music, warm room decorations, and even a mild pleasant aroma.
 Many hospitals are beginning to incorporate some of these concepts into their waiting rooms and grounds.

-Complementary and Integrative Health (CIH): Today’s Approach to Complementary and Alternative Medicine (CAM)
+Complementary and Integrative Health (CIH): Today’s approach to Complementary and Alternative Medicine (CAM)

-Complementary and integrative health (CIH) is a holistic, interdisciplinary approach designed to treat the person, not just the disease.
-It is a partnership between the patient and his or her providers, where the goal is to treat the mind, body, and spirit, all at the same time.
-CIH combines treatments of conventional medicine and elements of complementary and alternative medicine where there is strong evidence of safety and effectiveness, bringing them together in an integrated fashion, where the patient is the primary player, and all participants and providers work together in the treatment and wellness plan.
+Patients and providers work together in the treatment and wellness plan.
 Ideally, this approach is more wellness-based and preventative, whereas the current model of health care is more reactive and disease-based, treating the patient in an uncoordinated fashion with the hope of controlling a process that is already well established.
 Complementary and integrative health can be applied to the treatment of disease, but would do so through a coordinated, interdisciplinary, patient-centered model.

 Complementary and integrative health encompasses east and west, mind and body, and individual and family.
 Most importantly, the approach is patient centered.
 It transforms the current medical model to a more personalized, proactive, patient-driven approach, which enables engagement with life in accordance with how an individual wants to live.
 It focuses on empowering the person through comprehensive education regarding their health and wellness, thereby encouraging active participation in one’s own wellbeing.